artvandelay/custom_pomodo/tasks.md

 # Bugs and fixes
-- Remove erase button now that we have remove last entries
+- [Done] Remove erase button now that we have remove last entries
 - Find a way so that state variables aren't updated so frequently, gdrive sync goes mad syncing each time.

 # Improvements